GC-public-projects/AuthuiFirestoreDemo/README.md

 }
 ```
 #### Components explanations
-- constructor() : this(null, null, null, null) : the constructor with null params is needed to read the data from the firebase database.
+- `constructor()` : this(null, null, null, null) : the constructor with null params is needed to read the data from the firebase database.
 Firestore throws this exception if not implemented: "UserData does not define a no-argument constructor"

-- will be useful to not return null but empty objects following the non-null return approach of the repositories
-- the timestamp is useful to sort the documents by arrival order as they are no numbers assigned to them in function of the cration date
+- the `timestamp` is needed to sort the documents by arrival order as they are no numbers assigned to them in function of the cration date

 ### 1.2 UserData (data class)